-- (1) Formerly, Alaris Royalty Corp. - (2) AEPI directly owns 100% of this entity. - (3) Alaris USA owns 100% of Salaris' equity. - (4) AEPI owns 100% of the voting equity and is entitled to any residual value of the corporation after giving effect to the entitlements to the non-voting equity.
-All non-voting equity is owned by employees of Alaris.
-This entity is utilized by employees of Alaris for the purposes of co-investing alongside Alaris in BCC and participating in the BCC Profit Participation.
-This entity has one wholly owned subsidiary, Alaris Management US Holding Corp., of which it owns 100% of all issued and outstanding equity. - (5) This entity is jointly owned by Alaris Management Holding Corp. (which is controlled by AEPI) through its wholly-owned subsidiary, Alaris Management US Holding Corp., and Alaris Equity Partners USA Inc. This entity is utilized by Alaris and employees of Alaris to allocate the applicable share of the BCC Profit Participation among Alaris USA and Alaris Management US Holding Corp.
+- (1) Formerly, Alaris Royalty Corp. - (2) AEPI owns 100% of this entity. - (3) The Trust directly owns 100% of this entity, which prior to February 12, 2024, operated under the name Alaris Strategic Opportunities Inc. - (4) Alaris USA owns 100% of this entity. - (5) AEPI owns 100% of the voting equity of Alaris Management Holding Corp. and is entitled to any residual value of the corporation after giving effect to the entitlements to the non-voting equity.
+All non-voting equity of Alaris Management Holding Corp. is owned by employees of Alaris.
+Alaris Management US Holding Corp. is a wholly owned subsidiary of Alaris Management Holding Corp.
+Both Alaris Management Holding Corp., and Alaris Management US Holding Corp. are utilized by employees of Alaris for the purposes of co-investing alongside Alaris in Sono Bello and participating in the Sono Bello Profit Participation. - (6) This entity is jointly owned by Alaris Management Holding Corp. (which is controlled by AEPI) through its wholly-owned subsidiary, Alaris Management US Holding Corp., and Alaris Equity Partners USA Inc. This entity is utilized by Alaris and employees of Alaris to allocate the applicable share of the Sono Bello Profit Participation among Alaris USA and Alaris Management US Holding Corp.